enricllagostera/altctrls-info/README.md

 Some tools are a bit of an amalgam, and cannot really fit into some of the other categories, as they integrate both crafting, software and making-ofs.

-- [Tinycade](https://tinycade.github.io/tinycade-homepage/) - A tiny arcade for alternative controller games, and the tools to make them, using only a smartphone..
+- [Tinycade](https://tinycade.github.io/tinycade-homepage/) - A tiny arcade for alternative controller games, and the tools to make them, using only a smartphone.
 Made by [Peter Gyory, Clement Zheng, Dylan Turner, Perry Owens, Ellen Do, Allison Palmer, Rhys Ruefort](https://tinycade.github.io/tinycade-homepage/).
 License: MIT.
 Price: Free.

 ### Articles